Axstoria/Axstoria-Software/Docs/testing_policy.md

 - **Load tests**: Determines how the game performs when subjected to heavy workloads
 -   **Stress tests**: Evaluates how the game handles unexpected situations, such as sudden increases in player activity
 -   **Endurance tests**: Evaluates how the game performs over long periods of time

-### Code Coverage

-The Code Coverage for Unit tests should aimed to be between 70 and 80% for non graphical modules.